 Around 560 children and young people aged 19 and under are diagnosed with a brain tumour each year in the UK.
-Like with adult brain tumours, the causes of childhood brain tumours are not yet fully understood.
-The following is an overview of brain tumours in children.
+Read more about childhood brain tumour types, side effects and the support we offer to children with a brain tumour and their families.

 Symptoms of a brain tumour vary from child to child and can also depend on where they are located in the brain.
 Some of the brain tumour symptoms are similar to those of other childhood illnesses.
 The presence of a symptom does not necessarily mean that your child has a brain tumour.

 If your child has one or more of the above, you should take them to see a GP, explaining your worries.
 If they have two or more, ask for an urgent referral which means that your child will be given an appointment with a specialist who can further investigate the causes of the symptoms.

 More information about the symptoms of a brain tumour in children can be seen on the Symptoms of brain tumours in children page.

 When your doctor refers your child to a specialist, they will ask questions about your child's health, carry out a physical examination as well as a number of other tests (such as blood tests).
 Your child will also need an MRI (magnetic resonance imaging) or CT (computerised tomography) scan to confirm whether a brain tumour is present.
 Following a scan, if a brain tumour is found, a biopsy may be taken from your child's tumour.
 Alternatively, if possible surgical removal of the tumour will be undertaken.
 In both of these cases, cells from the tumour will be analysed in a laboratory, so that a detailed diagnosis of the exact tumour type and grade can be given which will determine the best course of treatment for your child.

 There are many different types of brain tumour.
 The most common types in children are: